Shaina Magdayao

-Early life
+Early life and background

 Shaina Garcia Magdayao was born on November 6, 1989, in Quezon City, Philippines to Enrique Magdayao of Cebu and Deanne Magdayao of Padada, Davao del Sur.
 She is the youngest of four siblings, including singer-actress Vina Morales.
 Magdayao attended high school at the UST Angelicum College in Santo Domingo, Quezon City.

-Career
+Acting career

 1995–2002: Early work and breakthrough

 Magdayao's first film appearance was a supporting role in Campus Girls (1995) which stars her sister Vina Morales.
 At age 7, Magdayao made her television debut in the series Lyra which premiered in April 1996 under GMA Network.
 The show won "Best Daytime Drama Series" while Magdayao won "Best New TV Personality" at the 10th PMPC Star Awards for Television.
 The following year, she transferred to ABS-CBN and appeared in the show Kaybol, Ang Bagong TV.
 The same year, she played Jennifer Matias in the drama series Mula sa Puso.
 In 1998, she appeared in two films Pagdating ng Panahon and Hiling, where she stars with Camille Prats and Serena Dalrymple.
 In 1999, she starred in the fantasy film Wansapanataym: The Movie with Christopher de Leon, Angel Aquino and Serena Dalrymple.
 The same year, she reunited with Camille Prats and Serena Dalrymple in the afternoon series Marinella.

 In 2000, Magdayao was cast in the family drama Tanging Yaman as Carina.
 Her performance was met with critical acclaim, winning Most Popular Child Actress at the Box Office Entertainment Awards, Best Child Actress at the FAMAS Awards, and Best Performance at the Young Critics Circle, while the film became a success at the Philippine box-office with total earnings of over ₱167 million.
 The following year, she appeared in two television shows: Sa Dulo ng Walang Hanggan and Ang TV 2.
 In 2002, she starred the film Mga Batang Lansangan...Ngayon with an ensemble cast and played a supporting role in Ang Agimat: Anting-anting ni Lolo.
 The same year, she played Violeta Garcia in the afternoon weekend show K2BU with Bea Alonzo and Pia Wurtzbach.
 She then released her self-titled debut album Shaina under Star Records.